 2. CE 579 Seminar

-All students are required to complete one course from the TFC list.
+All students are required to complete one course from the FC list.
 These courses either cover basic science topics such as theoretical knowledge of physics, chemistry, biology, mathematics (CE 503 is not included) or engineering mechanics topics.
-The TFC list is approved and

-All students are required to complete two courses from the NEC list.
+All students are required to complete one course from the NEC list.
 These courses aim to develop a deeper understanding in experimental design, data evaluation and numerical analysis.
 Numerical / Experimental Course list is created by the Department and the authority of updating the course list belongs to the Department Board.

 In addition to the requirements specified above, students need to complete 4 additional courses that are expected to help them specialize in their area of reserach.
 Students should consult their thesis advisors when deciding on these elective courses to ensure maximum benefits for their research interests and thesis study.
 At least two of the SC courses must be completed from amongst the courses offered by the Department.